SAP/terraform-provider-btp/docs/resources/globalaccount_resource_provider.md

 ### Required

-- `id` (String) The unique technical name of the resource provider.
-- `parameters` (String, Sensitive) Any relevant information about the resource provider that is not provided by other parameter values.
+- `configuration` (String, Sensitive) The configuration properties for the resource provider as required by the vendor.
-- `resource_provider` (String) Provider of the requested resource.
+- `display_name` (String) The descriptive name of the resource provider.
+- `provider_type` (String) The cloud vendor from which to consume services through your subscribed account.
 Possible values are:

   | value | description |
   | --- | --- |
   | `AWS` | Amazon Web Services |
   | `AZURE` | Microsoft Azure |
+- `technical_name` (String) The unique technical name of the resource provider.

+### Optional

+- `description` (String) The description of the resource provider.

 ### Read-Only

-- `description` (String) The description of the resource provider.
-- `display_name` (String) The descriptive name of the resource provider.
+- `id` (String, Deprecated) The unique technical name of the resource provider.

 ## Import